filomates/doc/README.md

 7. Put the ring into the pickling solution and leave it there for 30 minutes.
 8. Use tweezers to take the ring out of the pickling solution and rinse it with tap water.
 ### Step 3: Finishing
+1. Put the ring onto the mandrel and use the mallet to make its shape rounder.
-1. Use the file to smoothen out the solder joint.
+2. When the ring is round enough, use the file to smoothen out the solder joint.
-2. Polish all sides of the ring with emery paper, moving from the lowest grit to the highest.
+3. Polish all sides of the ring with emery paper, moving from the lowest grit to the highest.
-3. When you're done with polishing, wash the ring in soapy water to make it ready to wear.
+4. When you're done with polishing, wash the ring in soapy water.
+5. Now the ring is ready to wear!